daler/pybedtools/docs/source/topical-design-principles.rst

 Using :class:`BedTool` instances typically has the side effect of creating temporary files on disk.
-Even when using the iterator protocol of :class:`BedTool` objects, temporary files may be created in order to run BEDTools programs (see Iterators_ for more on this latter topic).
+Even when using the iterator protocol of :class:`BedTool` objects, temporary files may be created in order to run BEDTools programs (see :ref:`BedTools as iterators` for more on this latter topic).

 Let's illustrate some of the design principles behind :mod:`pybedtools` by merging features in :file:`a.bed` that are 100 bp or less apart (`d=100`)